 Lights flash in your rear-view mirror.
 Busted.
 You start to feel sick.
-You don’t relish a run-in with the cops even on an average day, but the thing is, you aren’t totally sure your blood alcohol level is under .08.
+You don’t relish a run-in with the cops even on an average day, but the thing is, you aren’t totally sure you will blow over the legal limit or not!

 You start to get sweaty as the cop approaches your window.
 The last thing you want is to spend the night in jail and get your keys taken away for 6 months.
 You imagine the looks on your friends’ faces as they try not to judge you, and that’s almost worse than knowing you could’ve gotten in a wreck or hurt someone else.

 Don’t want to be in this situation?
 Of course not!
 Nobody does.
 So read these 10 ways to make sure you don’t drive while you’re intoxicated.
 (And if I’ve left something out, leave your own tips in the comments.)
 Consider:

 10. UBER, Cab or Give someone your keys